CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 In the shadows of the ceiling to the north, you can just make out the dim shape of a rickety bridge constructed from wood and rope, extending over the passage ahead of you.
 Another passage intersects with this one, situated twenty feet above the floor.
 ```

-Any character capable of spotting the bridge in area 5 may also detect the presence of a goblin guarding the bridge.
-Doing so involves a Perception check pitted against the goblin's Stealth check result.
+Any character capable of spotting the bridge in area 5 may also detect the presence of a Vermkin guarding the bridge.
+Doing so involves a Perception check pitted against the Vermkin's Stealth check result.

-The goblin will become aware of the characters if they carry a light source or approach the bridge without using stealth.
-However, the goblin doesn't initiate an attack.
+The Vermkin will become aware of the characters if they carry a light source or approach the bridge without using stealth.
+However, the Vermkin doesn't initiate an attack.
 Instead, it endeavors to slip away to the east to notify its companions in area 7 about the need to release a flood (refer to the "Flood!" section of area 5).
-The goblin manages to move without detection if its Stealth check surpasses the Perception check of any character who might otherwise notice its movements.
+The Vermkin manages to move without detection if its Stealth check surpasses the Perception check of any character who might otherwise notice its movements.

 **Western Passage.** This passage is obstructed by rubble and features steep escarpments.
 Consider the area as difficult terrain, as described in "Difficult Terrain" in the rulebook.